keatinl1/Motor_System_ID_and_PID_Control/README.md

 ## Stability Analysis
 For stability analysis, I will examine the classic gain and phase margins, which assume exclusive variations.
 Then I will also look at disk margin, which examines the combined gain & phase robustness.

-The gain margin (GM) and phase margin (PM) were found using the MATLAB margin() function; the resulting Bode plot is shown in Figure 4.
+The gain margin (GM) and phase margin (PM) were found using the MATLAB margin(L) function; the resulting Bode plot is shown in Figure 4.
 A gain margin of 16.3dB and a phase margin of 64.6 degrees is a very stable system.
-Usually, we aim for our GM to be greater than 2 and PM to be greater than 30, but since our system is already robust, there is no need to change the control design.
+Usually, we aim for our GM to be greater than 2 and PM to be greater than 30.
+Since our system is already robust, there is no need to change the controller design.

 Another way to confirm is modulus margin; this is the maximum gain of the sensitivity function (S = 1/(1+L)).
 We typically look for a gain of less than 2 (6dB) at the peak to imply good gain and phase margins.
-At the peak of our Bode magnitude plot, the maximum gain is 1.4 (2.93dB), so this further confirms our stability findings.
+At the peak of our Bode magnitude plot, the maximum gain is 1.4 (2.93dB), which further confirms the stability findings.

 <p align="center">
   <kbd>